khval/-identify_aos4/README.md

 # Bugs

 Please repport any bugs, or discrepancy you find (not listed).
-While might not fix every issue, its useful to keep track of anything that needs to done.
+While might not fix every issue, its useful to keep track of anything that needs to be done.

 https://github.com/khval/identify_aos4/issues

 # Contribute

 Please do, ask for access to this repo.

+Need translations, tools or improvements, however let Richard "Shred" Koerber to define the standard for now.

 Best Regards
 Kjetil Hvalstrand